Scientific Name

 How to Grow and Care

 Deuterocohnia is a perennial Bromeliad that forms an interesting mounding ground cover.
-It grows by slowly dividing, into a tight cushion-shaped colony.
-In its native environments, it is watered perhaps only twice a year, obtaining most of its moisture from the air itself.
-It is able to obtain extra moisture from ocean fogs that roll in.
+It grows by slowly dividing into a tight, cushion-shaped colony.
+In its native environments, it is watered perhaps only twice a year, obtaining most of its moisture from the air.
+It can also get extra moisture from ocean fogs that roll in.

 This is an excellent plant for a small-scale groundcover in rock or succulent gardens.
 Deuterocohnia makes an interesting specimen plant in containers.

 Grow your Deuterocohnia in well-drained humus-rich soil with added pebbles, perlite, hardwood bark, or other material to facilitate drainage.
-Keep in bright light or part sun and water moderately in spring and summer, letting it dry between waterings.
+Keep it in bright light or partial sun and water moderately in spring and summer, letting it dry between waterings.
 Limit water during winter.
-It is probably one of the cold hardiest of the Bromeliads, but detesting winter wet on its foliage proves difficult to keep outside.
+It is probably one of the cold-hardiest Bromeliads, but detesting winter wetness on its foliage makes it difficult to keep outside.

 Learn more at How to Grow and Care for Deuterocohnia.